 - Facilitate referrals to other service providers as required.

 - Assist in planning for your child’s preschool years.

-Inquires or referrals to the Early Intervention Program may be made by calling (780) 458-7371 and ask to speak with an Early Intervention Consultant.
-Our office is open Monday – Friday, 8:30 a.m. – 4:30 p.m.
+To make an inquiry or referral, please call the Transitions office at 780-458-7371 and ask to speak with an Early Intervention Consultant.
+Our office is open Monday – Friday from 8:30 a.m. – 4:30 p.m.